Walter Graumen puts Olivia de Havilland in peril as a Lady in a Cage (1964) “Right now I am all *animal*” or “Oh, dear Lord… I am… a monster!”

 Sunset Blvd film poster

-Considered the last motion picture in the film noir cannon.
-The first is Billy Wilder’s Double Indemnity 1944 with his notoriously sexified femme fatale Phyllis Dietrichson who’s got a great pair of gams showcasing that diamond ankle bracelet, dark sunglasses, and Barbara Stanwyck’s cool exterior.
-And Wilder’s last noir Sunset Boulevard unofficially marked the end of classical noir’s heyday.
+Considered the last motion picture in the film noir canon.
+The first is Billy Wilder’s Double Indemnity 1944 with his notoriously sexified femme fatale Phyllis Dietrichson, who’s got a great pair of gams showcasing that diamond ankle bracelet, dark sunglasses, and Barbara Stanwyck’s cool exterior.
+And Wilder’s last noir, Sunset Boulevard, unofficially marked the end of classical noir’s heyday.
 Sunset Boulevard truly pushes the conventions of noir to its limits.

 Written for the screen by Wilder and Charles Brackett (The Lost Weekend ’45, Edge of Doom, ’50, Niagara ’53).